sayalimoghe15/Recipe_Notes/README.md

 # the main Code is in Master Branch
 # Recipe_Notes

-The Recipe Notes App is a simple Flutter Application tha allows user to store Recipes ising Firebase Database.
+The Recipe Notes App is a simple Flutter Application tha allows user to store Recipes using Firebase Database.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: